-The Messages app on iPhone is capable of sending both iMessages that make use of Apple’s servers and regular SMS Text Messages that make use of your carrier’s network.
+The Messages App on iPhone is capable of sending both iMessages using Apple servers and regular SMS Text Messages using your carrier’s network.

 A major difference between the two is that iMessages are free to use where as regular SMS/MMS Messages go through your Cellular Provider’s network and will cost you money.

-This might be a glitch in the Messages app or something intentionally designed in the Messages app to make sure that your Messages are delivered as quickly as possible.
+This might be a glitch in the Messages App or an intentional design to make sure that Messages are delivered quickly to the recipients.

-Whatever may be the reason, there is a way to Prevent iMessages from being delivered as regular SMS Text Messages on your iPhone.
+Irrespective of the reasons, it is possible to Prevent iMessages from being sent as SMS Text Messages on iPhone.

-3. On the next screen, Disable the option for Send as SMS by moving the slider to OFF position (See image below).
+3. On the next screen, move the toggle next to Send as SMS to OFF position.

 Note: Disabling “Send as SMS” option does not prevent you from sending text messages to Contacts who do not use an iPhone.

-Other Ways to Prevent iMessages Being Sent As Text Messages
+Other Ways to Prevent iMessages Being Sent As SMS Text Messages

-5. If your recipient has an iPhone and you are still having problems sending an iMessage, confirm that your recipient has enabled iMessage on his/her device.
-It is likely that your Contact does not know about iMessages being free and may not have Enabled iMessage service on his/her device.
+4. If your recipient has an iPhone and you are still having problems sending an iMessage, confirm that your recipient has enabled iMessage on his/her device.

 5. Like any other service iMessages might be experiencing outages, you can take a look at this support page by Apple to see the current system Status of Apple services.